joellen/testacious/source/_drafts/UI-testing-in-xcode-7.md

 ![enable testability](/users/pivotal/desktop/testability-setting.png)

 Whew - that's just the first step.
 See what I mean?
-Xcode is hard!
+Xcode is complicated!

 ####Create your test template

 1. Open the Test Navigator by clicking the diamand-shaped icon in the navigation bar.
 ![test navigator](/users/pivotal/desktop/test-navigator.png)
-1. Click the + pluss at the **bottom** of the panel to add a test target.
+1. Click the +  at the **bottom** of the panel to add a test target.
 ![test target](/users/pivotal/desktop/test-target.png)
 1. Choose New UI Test Target.
 ![UI test target](/users/pivotal/desktop/UI-test-target.png)